-Brad Sablosky currently works as a paramedic firefighter with Durango Fire and Rescue Authority, paramedic with Silverton San Juan Ambulance, and as a ski patroller with Purgatory Mountain.
-In over 20 years as a medical practitioner and outdoor guide brad has worked in the following fields:
+Brad Sablosky currently works with Durango Fire and Rescue as a firefighter/paramedic and is a member of their mountain rescue team.
+He also is a ski patroller at Telluride Mountain.
+In over 20 years as a medical practitioner and outdoor guide he has worked in the following fields:

 - 12 years guiding multi-week canoe trips in Northern Canada.